 The aircraft involved were Havilland DH.18A (G-EAWO) Daimler Airway and Farman F.60 Goliath (F-GEAD) Compagnie Grands Express Aériens.

-Havilland DH.18A aircraft flew from Croydon, London - Le Bourget, Paris.
-There were 2 persons on board, the pilot and a flight attendant.
-Carry the mail.
-Farman F.60 Goliath aircraft had 5 persons on board: 2 crew members and 3 passengers.
+The Havilland DH.18A was flying from Croydon, London - Le Bourget, Paris.
+There were 2 people on board, the pilot and a flight attendant.
+Carry mail.
+The Farman F.60 Goliath aircraft had 5 people on board: 2 crew members and 3 passengers.
 It flew from Paris to London.

 The two crashed into flight over Picardy, 2 kilometers north of Paris, in difficult weather conditions with rain and fog.
 The impact took place at an altitude of 110m.
 There were no survivors.